WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_4.md

 How much more, when wicked men have killed a righteous man in his own house on his bed, shall I not now require his blood at your hand and destroy you from the earth?"

 ###### 12
 And David commanded his young men, and they killed them and cut off their hands and feet and hanged them beside the pool at Hebron.
-But they took the head of Ish-bosheth and buried it in the tomb of Abner at Hebron. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But they took the head of Ish-bosheth and buried it in the tomb of Abner at Hebron.

 ***